grferna/TGF-TEB-Propagation-Geant4/README.md

 - It was successfully tested on Ubuntu 16.04 and 18.04, but is probably not free of bugs.

 For non-Ubuntu users look at the code in the file `compile_install.bash` to check the compile and set-up steps, and read the [Geant4 installation instructions](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/index.html)

+# Windows
+- A Geant4 installation script (compilation and installation) is provided here : https://git.app.uib.no/David.Sarria/windows-geant4-installation-script-qt5 .
+Use at your own risk.
+No guarantees.
+- After Geant4 is compiled and installed in Windows, run `compile_windows.bat` to compile and run this project with defautl settings.
+Open `TGF_propa.sln` to edit the code.

 ## Simulation Settings:
 - Most of settings can be adjusted in `src/Settings.cc`.
 In particular: